Ranagol/webpage-template/readme.md

  (type these things in the root dir)
  - run `docker-compose build`
  - run `docker-compose up`
- - run `docker-compose exec -it webpage-template bash`
+ - run `docker-compose exec -it php-container bash`

  ### in docker bash (not in the code editor terminal!!!)
  - run `composer install`